htcondor/htcondor/docs/admin-manual/configuration-macros.rst

      ``D_LOAD``
         The *condor_startd* keeps track of the load average on the machine where it is running.
-Both the general system load average, and the load average being generated by HTCondor’s activity there are determined.
+Both the general system load average, and the load average being generated by HTCondor's activity there are determined.
 With this flag set, the *condor_startd* will log a message with the current state of both of these load averages whenever it computes them.
 This flag